Saturday, March 28, 2015

-- Laura McNicholas, MD, Philadelphia Veterans Administration Medical Center, Philadelphia, PA
+Laura McNicholas, MD, University of Pennsylvania, Philadelphia, PA

-- Cheryl Blankenship Kupras, LCSW, Santa Clara County Department of Alcohol and Drug Services, San Jose, CA
+Cheryl Blankenship Kupras, LCSW, Santa Clara County DADS-AMT Program, San Jose, CA

-The leading advocate and recovery organization for medication assisted treatment, the National Alliance for Medication Assisted Treatment (NAMA Recovery) developed this training, believing that professionals, patients and their families can work together for a better understanding of the physiology of addiction and the use of medication assisted treatment.
-Both patients and non-patients are encouraged to become Certified Medication Assisted Treatment
+The leading advocate and recovery organization for medication assisted treatment, the National Alliance for Medication Assisted Treatment (NAMA Recovery), developed this training, believing that professionals, patients, and their families can work together for a better understanding of the physiology of addiction and the use of medication assisted treatment (MAT).
+Both patients and nonpatients are encouraged to become Certified Medication Assisted Treatment Advocates (CMA).

 The course presentation includes:

-- Medication Assisted Treatment —Basic clinical information about methadone and buprenorphine treatment
+Medication Assisted Treatment – Basic clinical information about medication assisted treatment.

-- Regulations & Accreditation—Current regulations explained by the federal agency that oversees methadone and buprenorphine treatment, and the State Opioid Treatment Authority.
+Regulations & Accreditation – Current regulations explained by the federal agency that oversees medication assisted treatment, and the State Opioid Treatment Authority.

-- Hands On and Systems Advocacy—Basic tools for advocacy, managing issues that confront advocates, educating patients about their rights, handling grievances, legal issues and working within communities to benefit patients and treatment.
+Hands On Advocacy – Basic tools for advocacy, managing simple issues that confront advocates, educating patients about their rights, handling grievances, legal issues, and working within communities to benefit patients and treatment.

 Participants will gain the initial tools for basic advocacy in order to grow and develop into successful advocates.
 The course involves eight hours of rigorous training and fulfills the training requirement for Certification as a Medication Assisted Treatment Advocate (CMA).